-UK government has to take few measures in order to make studying experience for the international students a pleasant one.
+The UK government has to take a few measures to make the studying experience for international students a pleasant one.
 Being an international student, you should know your basic rights.
 You should avoid engaging in any kind of quarrel or argument.
-The educational institutions should have advisory body to give advice on available support concerning the safety of international students.
+Educational institutions should have an advisory body to advise on available support concerning the safety of international students.

 Challenges faced by international students in Australia

 In 2015, there were at least 650,000 foreign students in Australia, and their numbers are still growing.
 It is quite normal for these students to face challenges while studying abroad, and sometimes it is difficult to be away from home and not have the same protection and rights as Australian citizens.